Emergency Dentistry – Chesterton, IN

 We Offer Exceptional Convenience for Dental Emergencies

-At our practice, you won’t need to worry about days or weeks of waiting before getting the help you and your smile need.
+At our dental office, you won’t need to worry about days or weeks of waiting before getting the help you and your smile need.
 We will do everything we can to see you on the same day as your call.
 In the meantime, we can give you tips over the phone for performing first aid to keep yourself comfortable and protect your tooth before your professional treatment.

 Root Canal Therapy

 Many patients are nervous when their dentist suggests a root canal, but the truth is that if you want to relieve the pain of a toothache, this treatment is often the best option available.
 Your tooth contains an inner layer called pulp that can cause persistent pain if it becomes infected; root canal therapy lets us access the pulp and remove it along with other harmful substances.
-Afterwards, we can clean the tooth’s structure, fill it with a biocompatible substance, and seal it to protect from further damage.
+Afterward, we can clean the tooth’s structure, fill it with a biocompatible substance, and seal it to protect from further damage.
 The placement of a crown is normally the last step.

 Despite their reputation, modern root canals are not especially painful compared to other dental procedures.
 In fact, many patients compare them to routine fillings in terms of discomfort.
 In the meantime, you can expect a tooth that has been treated by root canal therapy to last the rest of your life with proper maintenance 90% of the time.